 The Fund is also exposed to counterparty credit risk on derivative financial instruments.
 The counterparty credit risk for derivative financial instruments is managed by dealing with counterparties that have a credit rating that is not below the level of approved credit ratings as set out in National Instrument 81-102.
-During the periods ended October 31, 2015, October 31, 2014 and November 1, 2013, the counterparties to the Fund's derivative financial instruments had a credit rating of A-1 or higher by Standard & Poor's Ratings Services.
+During the years ended October 31, 2016 and 2015, the counterparties to the Fund's derivative financial instruments had a credit rating of A-1 or higher by Standard & Poor's Ratings Services.